Understanding Trade Unions in Vietnam: Everything You Need to Know

 Trade unions play a vital role in Vietnam’s labor landscape, advocating for workers’ rights and fostering a productive working environment.
 Whether you’re an employer, an employee, or simply interested in labor relations in Vietnam, this post provides a comprehensive guide to trade unions in the country.

-What are Trade Unions?
+What Are Trade Unions?

 Structure and Membership

-Vietnam’s trade union system is hierarchical.
-The Vietnam General Confederation of Labor stands at the top, followed by various trade unions at different levels.
-Primary trade unions are formed within individual organizations that employ workers, including state agencies, businesses (both local and foreign), and other entities.
-Any Vietnamese worker within these organizations has the right to join a trade union.
+Vietnam’s trade union system operates in a hierarchical structure.
+At the top sits the Vietnam General Confederation of Labor.
+Beneath it, various trade unions function at multiple levels.
+Primary trade unions form within individual organizations that employ workers — including state agencies, local businesses, foreign enterprises, and other entities.

 Key Principles